 - Dialectical Behavior Therapy Group

-Please click here to see detailed descriptions of our groups and times offered (pdf).
-If you are interested in joining a group or learning more about the group please contact us noting the group you are interested in: group therapy interest
+Please click here to see our group brochure with descriptions of all groups and times offered (pdf).
+If you are interested in joining a group or learning more about the group, please contact us noting the group you are interested in: group therapy interest

 What is group counseling?

 - Typically, a group consists of 5 to 8 people who meet face to face with 1 or 2 group counselors to discuss their concerns.

 - Group sessions are confidential: what is discussed in group may not be disclosed or discussed outside the group.

 - Many groups last 8-10 weeks while others continue from one quarter to the next.